wpsharks/s2member-kb/tutorials/2015/234-s2eot-shortcode-documentation.md

   - If `mode="next|fixed"`, the default output format is simply `empty_format="N/A"` to indicate that the value is empty (not applicable).
 In the case of partially-supported payment gateway, instead of `N/A`, a value of `—` is used, because time calculations are still a bit fuzzy with partially-supported payment gateways.
 See [limitations](#-limitations) below for additional details on this.

   - Otherwise, if `mode=""` (default behavior), the default format is nothing; i.e., an empty string and nothing is displayed.
-In this way, the default behavior is for nothing to be displayed whenever there is no fixed EOT and no NPR (next payment time) either.
+In this way, the default behavior is for nothing to be displayed whenever there is no fixed EOT and no NPT (next payment time) either.

 ---